 A couple of other attributes come to mind when I think about Walt.
 First, he loved to teach and always took special pleasure in training local technicians and villagers in the basics of PV installation and maintenance.
 One of my favorite photos of Walt is the one below, which features him and a couple of Rwandans wiring the back of a solar panel.

 Second, Walt had a profound sense of kindness and compassion towards those less fortunate and treated everyone with the utmost respect and dignity.
-He also possessed a fierce sense of social justice, which no doubt helped to fuel his passion to provide solar electricity to some of the world’s poorest and most disadvantaged peoples.
+He also possessed a fierce sense of social justice, which no doubt helped to fuel his passion to make solar electricity accessible to all people, regardless of location or resources.

 Third, Walt was an avid reader and student of history and world religions.
 One conversation that I remember fondly was about our common experiences with Tzu Chi, a Buddhist relief organization founded by Master Zheng Yan in Taiwan.
 Having lived in Taiwan for six years, I had met Master Zheng Yan on several occasions and was familiar with Tzu Chi’s humanitarian outreach in Taiwan and overseas.
 You can imagine my surprise and delight when Walt informed me that not only had he met Master Zheng Yan but that he had been appointed by her as a commissioner of Tzu Chi in connection with humanitarian work he had carried out in Afghanistan!